insysbio/covid19-qsp-model/README.md

 ![model scheme](./fig1.png)

-At the initial glance We plan to include in the model following modules:
+At the initial glance we plan to include in the model following modules:
 1) Virus lifecycle including virus binding to pneumocyte, endocytosis, uncoating, replication, assembly and release
 2) host cell life cycle including proliferation of type II pneumocytes, their differentiation to type I pneumocytes, death of both cell types, surfactant and cytokine production by type II cells
 3) Infected cell responses, including changes in level of secreted molecules, and death